-- designing the development around a core active travel network which is attractive and direct: - where possible giving pedestrians and cyclists priority over motor vehicles, e.g. at crossings.
+- designing the development around a core active travel network which is attractive and direct; - where possible giving pedestrians and cyclists priority over motor vehicles, e.g. at crossings.

 The impression given by the Adoptable Highways Layout, which includes details of the path network, is that the design prioritises motor traffic access to the site.
 This is contrary to NPPF paragraph 112.
 Footways are provided along access roads, but are not continuous across side roads (which could have provided "priority first to pedestrian movements"), and often cease partway along each cul-de-sac, even when the route links to connections to the external path network.
-The adoptable cyclepath reaches less than half the site and is indirect.
-It also has no priority at the many places where it crosses side roads, meaning that cycling might actually be safer and more convenient on the access road itself.
+The adoptable cyclepath has no priority at the many places where it crosses side roads, meaning that cycling might actually be safer and more convenient on the access road itself.

 By contrast the Council's adopted Masterplan shows a more comprehensive and coherent cycle and walking network.
 The B6532, coloured red and yellow, runs NW to S through this excerpt.
 A direct path to the Park and Ride / A167 roundabout is shown running along the boundary between the Bellway and CDL sections of the site.
-It is not clear from the Bellway application whether either developer proposes to provide this path: there are hints on the plan on p.97 of the Design and Access Statement that a path may have been designed, but it is almost entirely obliterated by the red site boundary line.
+It is not clear from the Bellway application whether either developer proposes to provide this path.